leviackerman05/vizion/readme.md

 1. Run the code using `python app/main.py`

-2. Enter the prompt to generate a manim script
+2. Enter your prompt of which a manim script will be generated

-3. The script which will be saved in the generated_scene.py file and render a video
+3. The script will then be saved in the generated_scene.py file and render a video